-The detailed exprimental scenario is located in Tongji University, Shanghai.
-According to the driving scenarios in Table \ref{test}, the experiment selects a closed route in the campus.
-And the detailed experimental designs including driving route and conflict scenarios, are illustrated in Figure \ref{experiment}.
+The detailed experimental scenario was located at Tongji University, Shanghai.
+Based on the scenarios in Table \ref{test}, the experiment constructed a closed route on the campus.
+Figure \ref{experiment} illustrates the driving route and conflict scenarios.

-Then this study invites 18 volunteers to participate the experiment, including 9 male and 10 female(M=21 years, Std=1.1 years).
-The participants' driving experience arranges from 0.5 to 5 year(M=1.875 years, Std=0.75 years).
+The nineteen participants included nine males and 10 females(mean ages(M)=21 years, Standard deviation(SD)=1.1 years).
+The driving experience of participants was arranged from 0.5 to 5 years(M=1.875 years, SD=0.75 years).

-18 participants are divided into three groups,and there are not obvious demographic differences of participants among these three groups.
-The first group just need to tackle the vehicle-vehicle conflict in No.3 experiment, and the second group need to deal with conflict between pedestrian and vehicle in No.5 experiment, while the third group need to solve the conflict between not-motorized vehicles and motorized vehicles in No.6 experiment .
+Participants were divided into three groups, and there were no obvious demographic differences of participants among these three groups.
+The first group needed to tackle the vehicle-vehicle conflict in No.3 experiment.
+The second group would meet conflicts between pedestrians and vehicles in No.5 experiment.
+And the third group needed to deal with the conflict between not-motorized vehicles and motorized vehicles in No.6 experiment.